-- 2.1 During the period of Adoptive Leave as specified in Article 1.9.3:1.2, a Member with a continuing appointment is entitled to supplementary benefits as follows: - a) For the first two (2) weeks the Member shall receive 95% of her nominal salary; - b) For up to a maximum of fifteen (15) additional weeks, the Member shall receive an amount equal to the difference between the Employment Insurance (EI) benefits received and 95% of the Member's nominal salary.

-2.2 To receive the supplementary employment benefit defined in1.9.3:2.1 the Member with a continuing appointment shall supply the Human Resources department with proof of receipt from Employment Insurance Commission for EI pregnancy leave benefits.
+- During the period of Adoptive Leave as specified in Article 1.9.3:1.2, a Member with a continuing appointment is entitled to supplementary benefits as follows: - a) For the first week the Member shall receive 95% of her gross weekly salary; - b) For up to a maximum of sixteen (16) additional weeks, the Member shall receive an amount equal to the difference between the Employment Insurance (EI) benefits received and 95% of the Member's gross weekly salary. - 2.2 To receive the supplementary employment benefit defined in 1.9.3:2.1 the Member with a continuing appointment shall supply the Human Resources department with proof of receipt from Employment Insurance Commission for EI pregnancy leave benefits.